lexman/tuttle/doc/tutorial_errors.md

 With this method, you can ensure re-processing of the png file when `myplot.gnuplot` changes.

-## Follow the source file on the web
+## Follow the source from the web

 The first thing we have done at the beginning of this tuttorial was to download the zip file.
 The good news, is that `tuttle` recognises http resources.
-You can even download it in one line :
+You can even download it in one line with the *download* processor :

     file://Les_trois_mousquetaires.zip <- http://abonnasseau.github.io/tuttle/docs/musketeers_assets/Les_trois_mousquetaires.zip ! download